-- The iICE Award: The Pipeline Industries Guild is also pleased to announce a new award inspired by the DNV-OS-F101, the offshore standard for submarine pipeline systems that was issued in 1976.
-Over the years DNV GL has created a series of internationally recognised standards, service specifications and recommended practices together with the pipeline industry.
-This new award, entitled iICE, is for the best idea for increasing efficiency and reducing costs in the offshore pipeline industry.
-This is the first industry award for an idea.
-The iICE Award - This award is biennial and shall be open for entries in 2022
+- The iICE Award: The Pipeline Industries Guild launched the iICE award in 2016 inspired by the DNV-OS-F101, the offshore standard for submarine pipeline systems that was issued in 1976.
+This award category is for the best idea for increasing efficiency and reducing costs and is the first industry award for an idea.

 Other Guild Awards

 - Ruth Allen Award: Introduced in 2005, this award is made to the young person who has made a significant contribution to the work of the Guild's Young Professionals' Network, now the Professional Development Network.
 For more information about this award please contact firstname.lastname@example.org